-UPDATE 1-Brazil's Braskem faces stock market suspension
+UPDATE 2-Brazil's Braskem faces stock market suspension

-SAO PAULO, July 5 Brazilian petrochemical company Braskem may be suspended from Level 1 trading at the São Paulo Stock Exchange after failing to submit certain financial statements within a deadline, stock market operator B3 told Reuters in an emailed statement on Wednesday.
+SAO PAULO, July 5 (Reuters) - Brazilian petrochemical company Braskem may be suspended from Level 1 trading at the São Paulo Stock Exchange after failing to submit certain financial statements within a deadline, stock market operator B3 told Reuters on Wednesday.

 Braskem, whose stock market quotes are being given separately as a result of the delay, had until June 22 to formally present a defense.

 "The case will be ruled on this week and could result in the suspension of the company," the bourse said.
-If the problem persists, at the end of the process Braskem may be compulsorily delisted from Level 1 trading, the bourse said.
+If the problem persists, at the end of the process Braskem may be compulsorily delisted from Level 1 trading, the bourse said in an emailed statement.

+Local newspaper Valor Economico said on Wednesday a ruling on the suspension would be made this week.
+It said Braskem had submitted only unaudited statements for the first quarter, the fourth quarter of 2016 and the full 2016 result.

+Braskem said it is working with independent auditors to finish the financial statements.

 According to B3, other listed companies have been suspended from trading due to delays in submitting financial statements, including mining concern MMX Mineração e Metálicos in 2014 and engineering firm Inepar SA Industria e Construções in 2016.